BIAOXYZ/myNotes/programming_notes/computer_science_topics/CS_others.md

 ## os project

+Teach you how to code an OS by yourself. https://github.com/lcdzhao/operating_system

 The Linux Kernel Module Programming Guide https://github.com/sysprog21/lkmpg
 - > This project keeps the Linux Kernel Module Programming Guide up to date, with [working examples](examples/) for recent 5.x kernel versions.
 The guide has been around since 2001 and most copies of it on the web only describe old 2.6.x kernels.